NoDebt-App-Backend/Loan_Prediction_App/README.md

 # Loan Prediction App (Backend)

-Welcome to the Loan App Omega codebase!
+Welcome to the Loan Prediction App codebase!
 This repository contains the source code for the Loan Prediction Application.
 The server itself is implemented in node using express.
 Follow the instructions below to set up the codebase on your local machine.